 William Lowry (a retired tea planter, born in Ireland) and his wife Annie (born in Chester) settled in Lee-on-the-Solent around 1900.
-They had four children – William Augustine Harper, Auriol Ernest Eric, Catherine and Cyril John Patrick.
+They had five children – William Augustine Harper, Auriol Ernest Eric, Sylvia Ann Dora Alice, Catherine Gwendoline, and Cyril John Patrick.

 All three of William and Annie’s sons served as officers in the Army during World War One, and all three were killed in action.

 On 4th June 1915, Harper Lowry aged 25 died in the Gallipoli campaign.

 On 25th March 1918, Patrick Lowry aged 20 died on The Somme.

 On 23rd September 1918, Eric Lowry aged 20 died in the 4th Battle of Ypres.